 Figure 3-4: Daily Maximum PDOP Value in the Reporting Period

 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen is that the maximum PDOP is usually below the threshold of 6 although there are some days where it is higher.
-These days are:
+It can be seen that on all days the maximum value is much less than 6.